-Instructor response time for phone and email messages: Expect a response from me within 24 hours on weekdays.
+Instructor Response Time for Phone/Email: Expect a response from me within 24 hours on weekdays.
 Most weekends, I will check my email, but there are rare times where I may be out of town and may check my email on Monday morning if you do email me on the weekend.